 Review by Andrew Ballitch

-Andrew Ballitch is Associate Pastor at Hunsinger Lane Baptist Church in Louisville, Kentucky, and a PhD candidate in church history and historical theology at Southern Baptist Theological Seminary.
+Andrew Ballitch is a pastor at Hunsinger Lane Baptist Church in Louisville, Kentucky.
+He holds a PhD in church history and historical theology from Southern Baptist Theological Seminary.

 Buy the books